-Population counts and rates.
-The last two figures in this section, Figures 10 and 11, provide the annual year-end probationer population counts and supervision rates for each state, respectively.
-The patterns seen in the graphs in these two figures can be explained when considering the patterns observed for the graphs presented for probation entry and exit counts in Figures 8 and 9.
-For example, population counts and probationer rates in Wisconsin remain low up until 2011.
-This is a result of the low entry and exits counts observed during the same period of time.
+Population counts.
+The last figure in this section, Figure 9 provides the annual year-end probationer population counts for each state.
+The patterns seen in the graphs can be explained when considering the patterns observed for the graphs presented for probation entry and exit counts in Figures 7 and 8.
+For example, states where low entry and exit counts are observed in CJARS as compared to the Annual Probation Survey, population counts also tend to be relatively low.